Beliavsky/Fortran-Tools/README.md

 [fortdepend](https://github.com/ZedThree/fort_depend.py): python script to generate dependencies for Fortran projects, by ZedThree

+[fortran-compiler-with-two-computers](https://github.com/juniortavaress/fortran-compiler-with-two-computers): Python code to facilitate the workflow of compiling Fortran source files on one computer and running the compiled output (DLL) on another, by Jucelio Tavares Junior.
+It is ideal for distributed environments where simulation and compilation processes are handled by separate machines.

 [fortrandep](https://github.com/orvedahl/fortrandep): Python tool to determine Makefile dependencies for a Fortran project, by Ryan Orvedahl

 [Fortran_makedeps](https://github.com/jamesbiddle/Fortran_makedeps): small Python script to scan Fortran sources and generate makefile-appropriate dependencies, by James Biddle